JonR-lang/dash/README.md

 ## Data Fetching

 Front-end development is about fetching data and presenting it in an appealing format.
-In this project, data was sourced from a JSON file, providing a foundation for dynamic content presentation.
+In this project, data was sourced from a JSfile(to simulate a JSON), providing a foundation for dynamic content presentation.
+Also, I intentionally added a little delay to show my beautiful loader spinner component.